twbs/bootstrap/site/content/docs/5.1/forms/form-control.md

 ## Readonly plain text

-If you want to have `<input readonly>`, `<select readonly>` or `<textarea readonly>` elements in your form styled as plain text, use the `.form-control-plaintext` class to remove the default form field styling and preserve the correct margin and padding.
+If you want to have `<input readonly>`, `<textarea readonly>` or `<select>` elements in your form styled as plain text, use the `.form-control-plaintext` class to remove the default form field styling and preserve the correct margin and padding.

 {{< example >}}
   <div class="mb-3 row">